firebase/extensions/firestore-bigquery-export/README.md

 * BigQuery SQL table Time Partitioning option type: This parameter will allow you to partition the BigQuery table and BigQuery view  created by the extension based on data ingestion time.
 You may select the granularity of partitioning based upon one of: HOUR, DAY, MONTH, YEAR.
 This will generate one partition per day, hour, month or year, respectively.

 * BigQuery Time Partitioning column name: BigQuery table column/schema field name for TimePartitioning.
-You can choose schema available like `timestamp` OR give a name for new BigQuery Table schema column/field that will be assigned to the selected Firestore Document field below. example: 'post_date'.
-If not set, the table is partitioned by pseudo column '_PARTITIONTIME'; if set, the table is partitioned by this field.
+You can choose schema available as `timestamp` OR new custom defined column that will be assigned to the selected Firestore Document field below.
+Defaults to pseudo column _PARTITIONTIME if unspecified.
 Cannot be changed if Table is already partitioned.

 * Firestore Document field name for BigQuery SQL Time Partitioning field option: This parameter will allow you to partition the BigQuery table  created by the extension based on selected.
 The Firestore Document field value must be a top-level TIMESTAMP, DATETIME, DATE field BigQuery string format or Firestore timestamp(will be converted to BigQuery TIMESTAMP).
 Cannot be changed if Table is already partitioned.
  example: `postDate`